gpericol/scram/README.md

 ## Scram

-We have added session feature so that the server can store Clients nonces with their relative timestamps with the aim to prevent possible attacks, such as replay attack.
+We have added session feature so that the Server can store Clients nonces with their relative timestamps with the aim to prevent possible attacks, such as replay attack.
 We have simplified some notation used in SCRAM RFC, while maintaining the original mechanism and purpose.